 Visit the institution website for COVID‑19 updates

-BA degree or equivalent; other qualifications may be considered, if you have relevant professional/personal experience.
+A second-class honours degree (2:2 or above) or equivalent; other qualifications may be considered, if you have relevant professional/personal experience.

 Months of entry

-Linguistics seeks to provide answers to questions such as those above, and many others.
+Linguistics seeks to cover topics such as those above, and many others.
 As the science of language, linguistics studies everything to do with language, including how language is structured, how it develops in children, the ways in which it reflects society and culture, how it defines individuals and groups, and how it changes over time.
 If you find these questions interesting, then you will enjoy studying linguistics.

-This programme offers the opportunity for those who do not have a BA second-class honours degree in a relevant subject to gain an understanding of the social, interpersonal and psychological aspects of human language and communication systems, and to enhance their academic skills in linguistics.
+Our Graduate Certificate in Linguistic Studies offers the opportunity for those who do not have a second-class honours degree in a relevant subject to gain an understanding of the social, interpersonal and psychological aspects of human language and communication systems, and to enhance their academic skills in linguistics.
 It provides training in aspects of both theory and practice in the field of linguistics, language and communication.

 This is an undergraduate-level qualification that will prepare you for postgraduate study.
 Graduate Certificates/Diplomas typically take one to two years to complete and are made up of two, three or four modules at final-year undergraduate degree level (worth 60, 90 or 120 credits).